CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

   ```

 2. If you run `elm make --output conman.js ConMan.elm` it should compile successfully.
 Refresh your browser to see that it displays exactly as before.
-3. As it happens we'll need to use a few different functions from the `Html` module, and also some from the `Html.Attributes` module.
+3. As it happens we'll need to use a few different functions from the `Html` module (and also some from the `Html.Attributes` module).
 As such we can use the `exposing (..)` syntax to enable us to expose any function from the `Html` and `Html.Attributes` modules.

   ```elm
   import Html exposing (..)
   import Html.Attributes exposing (..)
   ```

-4. Be careful when using this approach though as it can start to become confusing as to where a function you are using has been defined.
-In the case of the `Html` and `Html.Attributes` modules, it should be fairly self-explanatory, as you will see in the next section.
+4. Be careful when using this approach though.
+Using `exposing (..)` can make it hard to know where a function you are using has been defined.
+However, in the case of the `Html` and `Html.Attributes` modules, it should be fairly self-explanatory, as you will see in the next section.

 ## 4. Building a Contact View